 “Once I was happy with the motifs, I scanned the design to create a ‘cleaned up’ version from the original sketch.
 Using the light board again, I mirrored the design on the other side.”

-To make the skull “pop,” Kearney added a design focal point to the center of the skull.“I sketched out flowers and other American traditional elements to start filling up the space.”
+To make the skull “pop,” Zane added a design focal point to the center of the skull.
+“I sketched out flowers and other American traditional elements to start filling up the space.”

-Once the skull design was finished, Kearney drew the lines in ink and cut it out so he could begin work on the background.
+Once the skull design was finished, Zane drew the lines in ink and cut it out so he could begin work on the background.